samisalreadytaken/sqdbg/README.md

 ### Function disassembly

-The script function `sqdbg_disassemble` can be used to get information and disassembly of input functions.
+The script function `sqdbg_disassemble` can be used to get information and disassembly of script functions.

 Example: